 - If treating for the winter, treat the fuel before it gets cold and continues to treat the fuel throughout the winter season.
 One untreated batch of fuel can impact the overall winter operability performance of that fuel.

-- Only use isobutanol-based additives that are meant to thaw gelled fuel as an emergency measure.
+- Only use isobutanol-based additives meant to thaw gelled fuel as an emergency measure.

 - Don’t use gasoline or lubricant additives in diesel fuel.
 These additives have been designed to function in other engine environments and could cause harm to the engine.